Midsund Municipality

 Midsund is a former municipality in Møre og Romsdal county, Norway.
-It was part of the Romsdal region.
+The 95 km2 municipality existed from 1965 until its dissolution in 2020.
+The area is now part of Molde Municipality in the traditional district of Romsdal.
 The administrative centre was the village of Midsund on Otrøya island.
 Other settlements on the island included Uglvik and Raknes in the north and Nord-Heggdal in the southeast.

 The municipality consisted of many islands.
 The main islands were Otrøya, Midøya, and Dryna, as well as the smaller populated islands of Magerøya and Tautra—both are less than 1 km2.
 There were also many tiny uninhabited islands and skerries.
 The islands all sit at the mouth of the great Romsdalsfjord.